Who is this programme for?

 The pass mark is 40% in line with UCD academic policy.

-The minimum entry requirements for the programme are a:
+The entry requirements for the programme are an:

-- Honours degree (H2.2 minimum) in a business or a legal discipline.
+- Honours degree (second class honours grade 2 award or higher) in a business, legal or a relevant cognate discipline.

-- Those who do not hold a degree, but have exceptional professional experience in the area of data protection are eligible to apply and will be considered on a case-by-case basis.
+- Those who do not hold a degree, but have detailed professional experience in the area of data protection, risk and/or regulatory compliance, are eligible to apply and will be considered on a case-by-case basis.

 Professional body membership